pierrePalud/beetroots/docs/index.rst

 Installation
 ============

-To perform an inversion, we recommend installing the package.
+To prepare and perform an inversion, we recommend installing the package.
 The package can be installed with ``pip``:

 .. code-block:: bash